Kamyil/book-programming-language/README.md

 get everything as module_a from 'module_a'
 get everything as nested_module from 'nested_folder/nested_module'

-call start
-  call module_a.start with 'Hi mom!' end
+call module_a.print with 'Hi mom!'
 ```

-You can either `get everything` (both are keywords) from given module or get single items from given module
+You can either `get everything` (both are keywords) from given module (with ability to alias it to you desired name with `as` keyword) or get single items from given module

 ```
-get some_variable from 'module_a'
+get some_variable, some_function, some_recipe from 'module_a'
 ```

 However, all things within a module are private unless you use `shared` keyword to explicity share them with others